shuklaritvik06/DevOps-BootCamp/Linux/Linux.md

 **History Command**

-history  // Shows all the history of Commands history -n count // Shows previous count number of commands
+- history  // Shows all the history of Commands
+- history -n count // Shows previous count number of commands

+**Multiple Commands**

-**Multiple Commands** -> cd hello;touch Learning.txt;echo "Learning DevOps" > Learning.txt
+- cd hello;touch Learning.txt;echo "Learning DevOps" > Learning.txt

 // Find location of the specific command = which commandName

-less fileName  //Show the content of the file which you want page by page
+- less fileName  //Show the content of the file which you want page by page
+- more fileName //

 **User/Group Commands**